LiutaurasV/tetris/README.md

 # tetris
-A tetris clone written in python and pygame
+A tetris clone written in python and pygame.

+If you do not have pygame, install it with `pip install pygame`